sbusso/htdocs.dev/src/content/blog/The 10 Best Open Source Projects for Workflow Orchestration and Automation.md

 Huginn is a free and open-source automation platform that enables users to create agents that monitor and act on events.
 It allows building flexible workflows by configuring autonomous agents that can perform various tasks.
 Huginn agents can watch for events, fetch data, transform information, and take actions based on specified rules.
 The platform provides a web interface to create, manage, and interconnect agents using a drag-and-drop workflow editor.
 Huginn aims to empower users to automate repetitive tasks, data collection, and reactions to events without relying on external services.

+Pros: Used to be a good choice for ruby lovers.
+Cons: start to get outdated, not so intuitive ui and complex development / maintenance of tasks.
+Process maintenance are also quite complex.

 ## Airflow